 A total of 25 Margarita pizzas were analysed.
 They varied widely in calorie content, ranging from 200 to 562kcal.
 Few approached the 600kcal energy requirement that would make it a proper meal, so people may tend to eat something extra.

-Perhaps surprisingly only six of 25 pizzas tested contained too much total fat (>35% total energy), with eight having too much saturated fat while only two boasting a desirable level (<11% total energy).
-Most of the fat in the pizzas came from the cheese.
+Perhaps surprisingly only six of 25 pizzas tested contained too much total fat (>35% total energy), with eight having too much saturated fat while only two boasting a desirable level (

 The amount of sodium in most of the 25 pizzas was substantially over the recommended limit, with nine containing more than 1g per 600kcal serving.